Sober Story: Wendy

 Mrs D: Wow that’s pretty cool.
 Have you ever relapsed?

 Wendy: 3 years before I finally got sober, I was drinking all day with friends, and blacked out, and had to be taken to ER.
 I put myself into treatment, but relapsed about 7 months after treatment.
-Then it took me 3 years to finally make it this time.
+Then it took me 3 years to finally make it for a long time.

 Mrs D: How long did it take for things to start to calm down for you emotionally & physically?